 Arrangements for children

-Deciding what should happen to any children you and your partner have together is often once of the most contentious issues during divorce.
+Deciding what should happen to any children you and your partner have together is often one of the most contentious issues during divorce.
 The emphasis always needs to be on the wellbeing of your children, while protecting your right to a meaningful relationship with them.

-A number of our team specialise in children law, so we can help you explore your options and negotiate a solution amicably with your ex-partner wherever possible, or support you in taking court action where required.
+A number of our team specialise in children law, so we can help you explore your options and negotiate a solution amicably with your ex-partner wherever possible or support you in taking court action where required.

 Divorce FAQs

-How long does divorce take?
+How long does a divorce take?

-Every couple is different so there is no set formula for working out how long your divorce will take.
-A straightforward divorce (where the couple is mostly in agreement and/or where there are no complex financial arrangements to work out) usually takes around 4-6 months.
-However, there are many factors that can affect the length of the process, such as:
+Every couple is different so there is no set formula for working out how long these aspects of your divorce will take.
+In a straightforward divorce (where the couple is mostly in agreement and/or where there are no complex financial arrangements to work out), these aspects usually takes around four-six months to deal with.

 - How swiftly you and your spouse are able to come to an agreement about matters such as the financial settlement or arrangements for any children